svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 	LocalDate
 	LocalDateTime

-[NOTE]
-Double and Float values are always passed with "." delimiter, either if you pass the query or request parameter with "," delimiter.
+> Double and Float values are always passed with "." delimiter, either if you pass the query or request parameter with "," delimiter.

 All parameters are parsed case-sensitive, which means, that if you have a method parameter "localDateTime" you have to map the request-parameter accordingly, e.g. /foo/{localDateTime}.

-[NOTE]
-LocalDate is parsed as ISO_LOCAL_DATE "yyyy-MM-dd", and LocalDateTime is parsed as ISO_LOCAL_DATE_TIME "yyyy-MM-ddThh:mm:ss".
+> LocalDate is parsed as ISO_LOCAL_DATE "yyyy-MM-dd", and LocalDateTime is parsed as ISO_LOCAL_DATE_TIME "yyyy-MM-ddThh:mm:ss".

 The following classes can also be used directly in controller methods, but can not be used as a request or query parameter